thakars/DISMOTT/README.md

 # DISMOTT
+Developed by Karen Montano and Sushrut Thakar

-Distribution System Model Transformation Tool developed by Karen Montano and Sushrut Thakar: Used to convert CYME model (CYME 8.XX) to an OpenDSS model.
+Distribution System Model Transformation Tool: Used to convert CYME model (CYME 8.XX) to an OpenDSS model.
 This tool was created at Arizona State University for their projects.

 # Usage of the tool
 To use the tool the following steps should be addressed: